covcom/304CEM/04 Writing Robust Code/README.md

 - any modules needed to support development (devDependencies)
 - aliases to any useful commands and scripts (scripts)

 When you create a new project you should run the `npm init` command to run a wizard.
 This will build a skeleton `package.json` file for you.
+There is no need to do this in this case since the file already exists.

 ### 2.1 Adding Third-Party Modules